-After more than 12 years of worshiping in Jackson schools, Cornerstone has entered into a lease agreement with Jackson Township to use the historic church building located at 569 Harmony Road.
-This historic church was built in 1844, and restorations are underway!
-We look forward to worshiping there in 2015!
+After more than 15 years of worshiping in Jackson schools, Cornerstone entered into a lease agreement with Jackson Township to use the historic church building located at 569 Harmony Road.
+This historic church was built in 1844, and restorations were completed in 2018.

 A Short History of the Church on Harmony Road

 Church attendance records show that the number of Methodists in New Jersey around 1800 was approximately 3,000.
 This number increased to over 14,000 in thirty years.
 Over half of all New Jersey Methodists were reported to be located in Burlington County and western Ocean County.
 The fervent religious revival that occurred near the middle of the 19th century brought 23 new churches to Jackson Township.
 The Harmony Methodist-Presbyterian Church was the second of nine Methodist churches.
 Since this was a very rural area, the original congregation was made up of Methodists and Presbyterians and was called the Harmony Church based on the combination of Protestant faiths.
 This became the name of the community and the name of the road on which it stands.

 The congregation first met in the barn of Gordon Matthews, a local farmer, in the early 1840s.
 In 1844, Silas Newman and John Clayton deeded land to the church trustees for a church building and a cemetery.
 Later that year, the original church, a log cabin, was built on the 5.8 acre tract of land but that was not on its current site.
 It burned down and was replaced in 1865 at its current location at the front of the property bordering Harmony Road.
 In 1886, a vestibule and steeple were added and in 1901 an addition was added to the altar area.
 The original porch was added in 1922 and has been modified an additional two times.